John A. Lejeune: World War I

 With the American entry into World War I in April 1917, Lejeune assumed command of the newly constructed Marine Barracks, Quantico, Virginia; however, his overseas service was inevitable, and in June 1918, he arrived at Brest, France.
 He was promoted to major general on July 1, 1918.

 Major General Omar Bundy, former commander of the 2nd Division, and Major General John A. Lejeune of the USMC, the division's current commander, at Marbache, France, August 11, 1918.

 Upon reporting to General John J. Pershing, Commander-in-chief (CinC) of the American Expeditionary Forces (AEF) on the Western Front, he was assigned to succeed Brigadier General Charles R. Boardman in command of the 64th Infantry Brigade of the 32nd Division but later assumed command of the 4th Marine Brigade, part of the 2nd Division, immediately following the attack of the division in the Battle of Soissons.
 Of note, Earl Hancock Ellis was then serving as the brigade's adjutant.

-On July 28, 1918, Major General Lejeune assumed command of the 2nd Division after its former commander, Major General James Harbord, had been reassigned to command the AEF's Services of Supply.
-He was the second Marine officer to hold an Army divisional command, Brigadier General Charles A. Doyen having previously commanded the division for two weeks.
-Lejeune commanded the 2nd Division during the victorious action at the battle of St. Mihiel in September.
+On July 28, Lejeune assumed command of the 2nd Division after its former commander, Major General James Harbord, had been reassigned to command the Services of Supply of the AEF.
+He was the second marine officer to hold an army divisional command, Brigadier General Charles A. Doyen having previously commanded the division for two weeks.

+Lejeune commanded the 2nd Division during the victorious action at the Battle of St. Mihiel, the largest operation yet fought by the AEF, in mid-September.
 The operation was a success, and Lejeune sent an order of congratulations to the men of his command:

 I desire to express to the officers and men my profound appreciation of their brilliant and successful attack in the recent engagement.
 Our Division maintained the prestige and honor of our country proudly and swept the enemy from the field.

 Lejeune emphasized tightly coordinated action that emphasized extensive rehearsal and disciplined artillery gunnery.
 This discipline enabled infantry elements to follow closely behind barrages that would otherwise be far too risky.
 This "leaning on the artillery" meant that the enemy faced direct assault while still reverting from the shock of a bombardment.

 General John J. Pershing, C-in-C of the AEF, congratulating Major General Lejeune, CG 2nd Division, on the fine noble done by men of the 2nd Division, Heddesdorf, Germany, December 1918.

 Lejeune stated his philosophy as "The key to combat effectiveness is unity – an esprit that characterizes itself in complete, irrevocable, mutual trust.
 Now my infantry trusts my artillery and engineers, and my artillery and engineers know this so they will go through hell itself before they let down the infantry.
 My infantry believe that with such support they are invincible-and they are."
 Marshal Pétain praised Lejeune as "a military genius who could and did do what the other commander said couldn't be done."